QUARTERLY UPDATE

 Our 2025–2026 academic year concluded with examinations on 22 May.
 We thank God for His sustaining grace throughout a busy and fruitful year—our final one in Newcastle before our relocation to Oxford this summer.

-Over the course of the year, we delivered 36 courses, covering a wide range of theological disciplines and ministerial training.
-Our students worked diligently, achieving an average grade of B+.
+Over the course of the year we delivered thirty-six courses covering a wide range of theological disciplines and ministerial training.
+Students worked diligently, achieving an average grade of B+.

-Chad is the founding pastor of Sovereign Grace Church in Bakersfield, California, and has devoted much of his ministry to advancing the gospel among those who have never heard the name of Christ.
+There’s a reason we invited Chad to travel the 5,000 miles from his home in California to teach this class; a prominent politician before he was a Christian, then the founding pastor of Sovereign Grace Church, Bakersfield, Chad has devoted much of his ministry to advancing the gospel among those who have never heard the name of Christ.

 Driven by a passion to see Christ proclaimed where He is not yet known, Chad co-founded Radius International with pioneer missionary Brooks Buser.
 Radius trains missionaries to translate the Scriptures for unreached language groups and to plant churches among some of the least-reached peoples in the world.